team-mariners/hungrydb/README.md

 rails -v
 ```

-You should see something like the following
+You should see something like following
 ```
 rails -v
 # Rails 6.0.2.2